alderon07/godoit/documentation/API.md

 The godoit HTTP API provides a RESTful interface for managing tasks.
 All endpoints return JSON responses.

+Implementation notes:

+- Handlers are backed by a `TaskService` abstraction that encapsulates business logic.
+- Storage is JSON-file based with cross-process file locking to prevent concurrent write conflicts.
+- Time-dependent operations use an injectable clock for deterministic behavior in tests.

 ## Base URL

 ```